ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/manage-gdpr-data-subject-requests-with-the-dsr-case-tool.md

 Conversations that are part of the Chat list in Microsoft Teams (called Team chats or one-to-one chats) are stored in the Exchange Online mailbox of the users who participate in the chats.
 Also, the files a person shares in a one-to-one chat are stored in the OneDrive account of the person who shares the file.
 Because the built-in search searches all mailboxes and OneDrive accounts in the organization, team chats and documents shared in a chat session (that the data subject created or uploaded) are returned by built-in search in a DSR case.

 Alternatively, conversations that are part of a Teams channel (also called channel messages) are stored in the mailbox that's associated with a team.
-These types of conversations that the data subject participated in are also returned by the built-in search because all mailboxes associated with Microsoft Teams are searched.
+These types of conversations that the data subject participated in are also returned by the built-in search because all mailboxes associated with Teams are searched.
 Additionally, files that a data subject shares in a Teams channel are stored on the team's SharePoint site.
-Files created or uploaded by the data subject are returned by the built-in search in a DSR case because the sites associated with Microsoft Teams are included in the search.
+Files created or uploaded by the data subject are returned by the built-in search in a DSR case because the sites associated with Teams are included in the search.

 Similarly, mailboxes and SharePoint sites that correspond to an Office 365 Group are also included in the built-in search.
 This means that email messages sent or received by the data subject and files created or uploaded by the data subject are returned.